The majority of modern UFH systems are warm water systems, which integrate high tech plastic pipe either within or just below the floor.

 The heat generated by radiators is transferred from a small surface area far hotter than the space it is heating.
 By comparison, UFH transfers heat from a very large surface area, which is only slightly warmer than the room.

 Modern UFH systems are economical to run, virtually maintenance free and utilise effective controls.
 They provide the most comfortable all round warmth of any heating system.

 In concrete floors, it is usual to set out the heating pipe or cable on top of insulation before the screed covers the pipe and completes the floor construction.

-Hot water is pumped from the boiler to the Speedfit Pump Pack, where the water is mixed to approximately 50°C via the unique mixing valve before being pumped to the manifold.
+Hot water is pumped from the boiler to the manifold Pump Pack, where the water is mixed to approximately 50°C via the unique mixing valve before being pumped into the floor.

 The special underfloor pipe is connected to the manifold from where it runs out to the heating circuits.

 The pipes are embedded into the solid screeded floor, which can be covered with almost any finish.

 The system is controlled by one or more thermostats, which signal the Pump Pack when heat is required.